hindu-comm/weblogs/manasataramgini/2015/03/2015-03-31_the-dream-motif.md

 with me to where I was headed and I will show you some staphylinids which have established a cohabitation relationship with ants.
-I suggest you add them to your survey for there is lot of interesting biology there\!”
+I suggest you add them to your survey for there is lot of interesting biology there!”
-Lootika: “Old Darwin had said – *Whenever I hear of the capture of rare beetles, I feel like an old warhorse at the sound of a trumpet* – I feel the same hearing your words.”
+Lootika: “Old Darwin had said – *Whenever I hear of the capture of rare beetles, I feel like an oldwarhorse at the sound of a trumpet* – I feel the same hearing your words.”
 Somakhya: “Then hop on to your horse and let’s be going.”